KadeR-jpg/csci-468-spring2021/capstone/portfolio/kade_pitsch_portfolio.md

 # Section One: Source
 The source is contained in `source.zip` that is in this directory
 # Section Two: Teamwork
-For this course i was the main contributor for this project.This includes the code for tokenization, parsing, evaluation and byte-code.
+For this course i was the main contributor for this project.
+This includes the code for tokenization, parsing, evaluation and byte-code.
 My partner {team-member 2} was responsible for providing documentation and 3 tests for my code base.
 This includes providing well structured and concise documentation for my code.
-Also my partner {team-member 2} will write 3 tests for my code that could written for tokenization, evaluation and/or byte-code.
+Also my partner {team-member 2} will write 3 tests for my code that could written for tokenization, parsing, evaluation and/or byte-code.
 These test will be expected to be unique and run able with my current code.
 Team member contributions were 50/50 as we both provided the same things to each other and i would assume that we spent about two to four hours on each others